CengageEng/maven-training/course-notes.md

 ## Maven Basics

 ### Creating a New Project
 Start off with the simplest POM.
-Just a GAV.
+Just the coordinates.
+Add a defaultGoal.

 ### Maven Lifecycle
 Default lifecycle: